 - Taxable income from more than ARS 7,604,948.57 to ARS 76,049,485.68: ARS 1,901,237.14 + 30% on the amount that exceeds ARS 7,604,948.57.

 - Taxable income from more than ARS 76,049,485.68: ARS 22,434,598.28 + 35% on the amount that exceeds ARS 76,049,485.68.

 Legal entities resident in Argentina are subject to tax on Argentine and foreign-source income.
 Resident legal entities are able to claim any similar taxes actually paid abroad on foreign-source income as a tax credit.
 The tax rate applies on net income determined on a worldwide basis.

-The 2017 tax reform also introduced a withholding tax (WHT) on dividend distributions and branch profit remittances at rates of 7% (while the applicable profits tax rate is at 30%) and 13%, respectively, going forward.
+The 2021 tax reform also introduced a WHT on dividend distributions and branch profit remittances at a rate of 7%.

 Argentine-source income (e.g. royalties, interests) received by foreign entities is subject to WHT in full and final settlement at source (see the Withholding taxes section).

 Tax on minimum notional income